-ers to other locations.
-We then show the impact of these changes on the local consumer service industries in these ZIP codes.
-Finally, we present additional city-level evidence for an aggregate implication of our mechanism: the average consumer service worker in a large city lost more hours of work than their counterpart in a small city.
-In Appendix A, we provide more detail on all the data used in this section.
+We first first provide evidence that ZIP codes that were home to more business service workers pre-pandemic saw a larger outflows of workers to other locations.
+We then show the impact of these changes on the local consumer service industry in these ZIP codes.
+Finally, we present additional city-level evidence for an aggregate implication of our mechanism: the average consumer service worker in larger cities lost more hours of work than their more rural counterparts.
+In Appendix A, we detail all data used in this section.

-Impact on the Location of Work of SSS Workers.
-First, we show that within a given city, the larger the share of SSS workers among the residents of a ZIP code, the higher the losses in population and the larger the increase in work-from-home.
+Impact on Location of Work of SSS Workers.
+First, we show that within a given city, the more a ZIP code's residents work in SSS, the higher the losses in population and the larger the increase in work-from-home.
 We use cellphone data from SafeGraph to study a ZIP code's cumulative change in local population relative to January 2020.
-The first column of Table 2 shows that ZIP codes with a larger SSS employment share among their residents at the beginning of the pandemic saw larger subsequent population outflows.12 We control for commuting-zone-month fixed effects and use only within commuting zone and month variation to identify these effects.
+The first column of Table 2 shows that ZIP codes with a larger SSS employment share among their residents saw larger population outflows.
+We control for commuting-zone-month fixed effects and use only within commuting zone and month variation to identify these effects.

-In Figure A.2 in the Appendix, we also graph commuting zones' population growth against their population density: the rise of remote work led to a distinct reallocation of workers from high-to low-density commuting zones.
-High-density commuting zones saw almost a 10 percent decline in their local population by the fall of 2020, whereas low-density commuting zones saw a more than 5 percent increase in the local population.13 Together with the regression in Column 1 of Table 2, this suggests that SSS workers were making use of their ability to work remotely, disproportionately leaving their initial locations of residence. $^{14}\,$
+In Figure A.2 in the Appendix, we also graph commuting zones' population growth against their population density: the rise of remote work led to a distinct reallocation of workers from high- to low-density commuting zones.
+High-density commuting zones saw almost a 10 percent decline in their local population by the fall of 2020, whereas low-density commuting zones saw a more than 5 percent increase in the local population.13 Together with the regression in Column 1 of Table 2, this suggests that SSS workers were making use of their ability to work remotely, disproportionately leaving their initial locations of residence.14